NIW vs EB-1 Green Card | Similarities & Differences

 What is a National Interest Waiver?

-Just a step down from the EB-1, the EB-2 green card is meant for those with exceptional ability and those with advanced degrees.
-However, unlike the EB-1, a PERM is required along with a sponsoring employer for the EB-2 Category, two major limitations.
+Just a step down from the EB-1, the EB-2 green card is meant for those with either exceptional ability or an advanced degree.
+However, unlike the EB-1, a standalone EB-2 requires PERM labor certification along with a sponsoring employer, two major limitations.

 Fortunately, the National Interest Waiver (NIW) was created to allow EB-2 applicants to waive the PERM requirement if they meet the requirements and therefore waive the need for a sponsoring employer and PERM process.